RoutineCheck/blockchain-developer-bootcamp-final-project/README.md

 }

+# Additional exchanging function:

-Additional function: the smart contract could act as an escrow (hold both NFTs), until releasing the NFT to the other account at a time set by the contract, or by other conditions.
+the smart contract could act as an escrow (hold both NFTs), until releasing the NFT to the other account at a time set by the contract, or by other conditions.
 In this case, both users will send their token to a contract account's Metamask.
 If one party does not enter their token before the contract is initialized, the transaction will be canceled, the NFT refunded, and the infringing party will be charged the entire gas cost of the contract.